Pythion of Megara: Translation

-He harmed none of the men on earth, and went down to

-Hades blessed for all to see.

-These are the tribes: Pandionis, Cecropis, Antiochis."

 Historical significance

 In Thucydides, Euboea rose in revolt against the Athenians and Pericles took an army there to put it down.
 Megara revolted soon after and killed the Athenian garrison installed there after Megara appealed to them for help in a conflict against Corinth.
 Pericles was forced to return from Euboea when Attica was invaded soon after by a Peloponnesian force under Pleistoanax, an Agiad King of Sparta.
 The invading force stooped short of Athens, however, and returned after only reaching Eleusis.
 While Thucydides gives no historical account of a conflict referred to in the inscription, Diodorus Siculus mentions an Athenian force invading the Megarid and defeating the Megarians.
 The three tribes mentioned in the inscription were the force used in that campaign, led an unusual route to Athens via Boeotia in order to avoid Pleistoanax's invading force.

 Pagae was a harbour belonging to the Megarians in the Gulf of Corinth which Athens acquired under the agreement between the two poleis when they allied c.
 461. The route that Pythion guided the Athens round, in order to avoid Pleistoanax's invading army, was via Aegosthena and Creusis - as discussed by N. G. L Hammond.
 These events formed part of the First Peloponnesian War, and are a stage in the decline of Athens' imperial ambitions in the Peloponnese.
 In the winter of 446 - 445 BC, soon after the events this inscription describes, Athens and Sparta (the latter the traditional ally of Megara) entered into the 'Thirty Years Peace' - a peace treaty that reassigned Megara to the Peloponnesian League and redistributed other contested areas to the Athenian and Spartan alliances.